-Joint statement on the benefits of becoming a reflective practitioner
+Benefits of becoming a reflective practitioner

 As well as reinforcing how reflection can help you to gain insight into your whole practice, the statement highlights the direct impact it can have on improving services and patient care.

-Reflection is now common practice among dental professionals and will help to foster improvements in your dental practice and services.
-It can demonstrate how patient feedback and complaints are listened to, and acted upon, in your dental practice, as well as assure patients that the dental team is continuously learning.
+Reflection is now common practice and will foster improvements in practice and services.
+It can demonstrate how patient feedback and complaints are listened to and acted upon in your dental practice, as well as assure patients that the dental team is continuously learning.